PTEB: Towards Robust Text Embedding Evaluation via Stochastic Paraphrasing at Evaluation Time with LLMs: Introduction

-Whereas \citet{Yang2023} use paraphrasing to diagnose weaknesses of static benchmarks for generative LLMs, we employ eval-time paraphrasing to construct inherently contamination-resistant evaluations for embedding models.
-Earlier work has therefore emphasised robustness testing, augmentation, or contamination detection, but remains fundamentally constrained by static transformation rules, MLM, or classical embeddings.
-In contrast, our contribution is to harness state-of-the-art generative LLMs as general paraphrasers at eval-time, yielding a stochastic, dynamically moving benchmark that continuously produces novel paraphrastic test variants.
-This extends robustness testing from predefined perturbations to generatively rich, stochastic evaluation runs, specifically targeting embedding models across diverse NLP tasks.
+Our contribution is to employ generative LLMs as paraphrasers at eval-time, yielding a stochastic, dynamically moving benchmark that continuously produces novel test variants.
+This extends robustness testing from predefined perturbations to rich, stochastic evaluation runs, specifically targeting embedding models across diverse NLP tasks.
 More broadly, our goal is to shift the focus of the NLP community from static datasets and offline augmentation to stochastic evaluation-time benchmarks powered by modern generative models.